Making pizza. Via Instant Messenger. He 9/11-ed me.

 Sex and the City introduced Post-it breakups.
 But Instant Messenger breakups?

 It had to happen to me to believe it.

 He met someone and fell in love.
 Over the weekend.
-He asked that I cross my fingers for he and his new beau.
-Before severing ties with me, then and there.
+He asked that I cross my fingers for him.
+Before severing ties, then and there.

 1. Ignoring red flags

 Nobody's perfect.
 But we all have deal breakers.